jason-farlow/mtb_wgs_snakemake/README.md

 - Whole genome (wg)SNP tree for phylogenetic reconstruction (IQ-TREE, newick-formatted ML phylogeny)
 - MIRU-VNTR allele calling for lineage identification

 Overview of Analysis

-This repository contains a workflow for analysis of Mycobacterium tuberculosis short and long read genome sequence data.
-The pipeline is implemented using Snakemake and is containerized for running on local workstations, HPC clusters, and cloud compute environments.
+This repository accepts short read genome sequence data and is implemented using Snakemake.
+It is containerized for running on local workstations, HPC clusters, and cloud compute environments.

 The workflow performs read preprocessing/QC, de novo and mapped genome assembly, variant analysis, whole genome SNP based phylogenetic analysis, and MIRU-VNTR allele calling.
+Output files include contigs.fasta files, .vcf files, a ML phylogeny in .nwk format, adn MIRU based genotyping allele profiles for each isolate  generated as.txt files.

-Antimicrobial resistance detection and genome annotation will be added to future distributions.
+Incorporating long read data (ONT), antimicrobial resistance detection (AMRFinderPlus) and genome annotation (Bakta) will be added to future distributions.

-The MTB WGS Snakemake pipeline processes paired-end FASTQ files through read trimming (fastp), genome assembly (SPAdes), sequencing and assembly QC (FastQC, MultiQC), reference-based SNP analysis (BWA or minimap2, samtools, bcftools), and phylogenetic reconstruction (IQ-TREE).
-Optional tools will enable AMRFinderPlus and Bakta for antimicrobial resistance detection and genome annotation, respectively.

-MIRU Typing

-Variable number tandem repeat typing is carried out using MIRUReader.
-Traditional MIRU based genotyping allele profiles for each isolate are generated as .txt files.

 ⚠️ **Modules currently under development and not yet part of the stable release:**